rebma-io/lab/docs/organization/storage.md

 ## Small Parts Storage

+One of the things you'll accumulate a huge number of is small parts.
+Whether it's a screw, an IC, or a bunch of tiny SMD resistors, you need to figure out a way to keep them organized.
+For a lot of people, this means drawer systems, but due to the arrangement and design of my work area, these are not feasible for me.

 ### Plano ProLatch

 I'm a pretty big fan of Plano's ProLatch series of storage.
 They're designed for